Alcea, Hollyhock

 General Information:

-Alcea is a genus of flowering plants that belong to the mallow family.
+Alcea or Hollyhock is a genus of flowering plants that belong to the mallow family.
 These tall, majestic plants are known for their showy, bell-shaped flowers.

-Alcea prefers well-draining soil that is rich in organic matter.
+Hollyhock prefers well-draining soil that is rich in organic matter.
 Before planting, amend the soil with compost or well-rotted manure to improve its fertility and drainage.
-A slightly acidic to neutral pH level (around 6.0-7.0) is ideal for Alcea.
+A slightly acidic to neutral pH level (around 6.0-7.0) is ideal for Hollyhock.

-While Alcea is relatively drought-tolerant, regular watering is essential during the establishment phase.
+While Hollyhocks are relatively drought-tolerant, regular watering is essential during the establishment phase.
 Water deeply once a week, ensuring the soil is evenly moist.
 Avoid overwatering, as it can lead to root rot.

-Alcea is generally resistant to pests and diseases.
-However, keep an eye out for common garden pests like aphids and caterpillars.
+Hollyhocks are generally resistant to pests and diseases.
+However, keep an eye out for common garden pests like aphids and caterpillars as well as fungal diseases.